 You may know Albert Kahn as the architect of Detroit’s Fisher Building and early 20th century automotive factories.
 What you might not know is just how influential Kahn was in shaping the future of both industrial design and the evolution of professional architecture practice.
-A new exhibit at the Detroit Historical Museum, “Albert Kahn: Innovation and Influence on 20th Century Architecture” is designed to raise awareness of the life and legacy of the renowned architect and tell the story of Kahn’s historically significant architecture and that has stood the test of time in Detroit, in Michigan and around the world.
+A new exhibit at the Detroit Historical Museum, “Albert Kahn: Innovation and Influence on 20th Century Architecture” is designed to raise awareness of the life and legacy of the renowned architect and tell the story of Kahn’s historically significant architecture that has stood the test of time in Detroit, in Michigan, and around the world.

 The exhibit runs through July 3, 2022.
 The Albert Kahn Legacy Foundation received a MAF Architecture Awareness Grant to help fund the creation of the exhibit.

 Born to a Jewish family in 1869 in Germany, Albert Kahn was the eldest of eight children, and at age 12, emigrated to Detroit with his family.
 He was among the most well-known and prolific industrial architects of the twentieth century, and his work enabled the creation of America’s modern industrial enterprises.
 Kahn’s firm was the first in Detroit and one of the first in America to offer in-house engineering services – an important innovation that facilitated the design of the more complex industrial and commercial structures required in the 20th century.